denisesato/InteractiveProcessDriftDetectionFW/README.md

 3) Click on "Process Drift Analysis" to access the main page for drift analysis.

-3) On the main page, the user must define:
+4) On the main page, the user must define:

-   a.
-Read as - the log can be read as:

-     - Stream of traces: log is read trace by trace, sorting the traces based on the timestamp of the first event
-     - Event stream: log is read event by event, based on their timestamps

-   b.
-Window type - define how the windowing strategy will split the log

-     - Traces/events: number of traces or events (depending on the windowing strategy's choice)
-     - Days: number of days
-     - Hours: number of hours
+   1) Approach:
+   - Fixed: detect drifts in the control-flow perspective using a fixed sliding window
+   - Adaptive: detect drifts in the time, data and control-flow perspectives applying the ADWIN change detector

+   2) Paramaters for Fixed approach:
-   c.
-Window size - a numeric value indicating the size of the window
+   - Window size - a numeric value indicating the size of the window in traces

+   3) Paramaters for Adaptive approach:
+   - Perspective: select between Time/Data or Control-flow
+     - Time/Data:
+       - Select the time or data attribute
+       - You can change the ADWIN delta parameter by clicking on the "+"
+     - Control-flow:
+       - Select between the two approaches: Trace by trace or Windowing
+       - You can change the ADWIN delta parameter by clicking on the "+"
+       - Define the Window size in number of traces

-5) Click on "Analyze Process Drifts" to start the drift analysis.
+7) Click on "Analyze Process Drifts" to start the drift analysis.

-IPDD will inform the user when it finishes to mine the models and calculate the similarity metrics.
+IPDD will inform the user when it finishes mining the models and calculating the similarity metrics.

 After analyzing the process drifts, the user can navigate between windows to check the process models and the similarity metrics, visualing the drifts.
 The windows are named using the number of the window and the trace index of the first trace considered inside the window.